dannguyen/journalism-syllabi/README.md

         <h5>Data Immersion Boot Camp » 2018; Fall <br>
             <a href="https://multimedia.report/classes/data-bootcamp/2018/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Data boot camp is a one-week immersion into how to use data for research, reporting, and expressing stories to readers.
-Students will learn how to request data from government agencies; how to process and clean the data using software tools; how to interrogate data to find stories hidden in the numb...</em></p>
+        Data boot camp is a one-week immersion into how to use data for research, reporting, and expressing stories to readers.
+Students will learn how to request data from government agencies; how to process and clean the data using software tools; how to interrogate data to find stories hidden in the numb
+        </small></p>

     </td>
     <td>
-        University of California, Berkeley
+        <small>University of California, Berkeley</small>
     </td>
   </tr>